pcjun97/homelab/README.md

 ### Public & Private services

-Public endpoints are served using cloudflared.
+Public endpoints are served using [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/), pointing to ingress-nginx.

 Private endpoints are served using Tailscale, with each ingress-nginx instance having one tailscale sidecar, giving each of them a private tailscale IP.
 One or more A records with the same domain are created that point to these IPs (with the help of cfts-ddns).